Researchfish collects information about the outcomes of your research, for demonstrating impact and value to funders.

 The system is open all year round for data entry.
 However many funders set an annual submission window with a deadline by which a Principal Investigator (PI) needs to submit data to Researchfish.

-- Research Councils – submission period 4 February to 14 March 2019
+- Research Councils – submission period 3 February and 4pm on 12 March 2020

-- British Heart Foundation - submission period 4 February to 14 March 2019
+- British Heart Foundation - submission period 3 February and 4pm on 12 March 2020

-- Cancer Research UK – submission period 4 February to 14 March 2019
+- Cancer Research UK – submission period 3 February and 4pm on 12 March 2020

-- National Institute for Health Research - submission period 4 February to 14 March 2019
+- National Institute for Health Research - submission period 3 February and 4pm on 12 March 2020

-RIS are running a series of drop in sessions where academics can complete their Researchfish submissions and ask questions as they go.
+RIS is running a series of drop in sessions where academics can complete their Researchfish submissions and ask questions as they go.
 The sessions are on: